VishnuNitSgr/Anime-Face-Generator-DCGAN/Readme.md

 ## License

-This project is open source.
-Add your preferred license (e.g., MIT) here.
+This project is released under the MIT License, allowing anyone to use, modify, and distribute the code with proper attribution.
+See the [LICENSE](LICENSE) file for more information.